 The Lucerne resource area has been the primary focus of the Company's exploration and development efforts since 2003.
 It includes the previously mined Billie the Kid, Hartford and Lucerne mining patents, and extends east and northeasterly to the area of the historic Woodville (southern-most of the historic Comstock bonanzas), Succor and Lager Beer patents and north to the historic Justice and Keystone mines.
-The Lucerne resource area is approximately one mile along strike, with explored widths from 600 to 1,800 feet, representing less than three percent of the land holdings controlled by the Company.
-The Lucerne is the site of our previous mining activities and ongoing exploration program, and the Company holds the key mining permits required to resume surface or underground mining of this area.
+The Lucerne resource area extends approximately one mile along a strike, with explored widths from 600 to 1,800 feet.

-Our Lucerne exploration activities included open pit gold and silver test mining from 2004, through 2006, and from late 2012 through 2016.
-As defined by the Securities Exchange Commission ("SEC") Industry Guide 7, we have not yet established any proven or probable reserves at our Lucerne mine.
+Our Lucerne exploration activities included open pit gold and silver test mining from 2004 through 2006, and from late 2012 through 2016.
+As defined by the SEC Industry Guide 7 and regulation S-K 1300, we have not yet established any proven or probable reserves at the Lucerne Mine, now owned by Tonogold.